Rai 2

-Rai 2 is an Italian free-to-air television channel owned and operated by state-owned public broadcaster RAI – Radiotelevisione italiana.
+Rai 2 (Rai Due) is an Italian free-to-air television channel owned and operated by state-owned public broadcaster RAI – Radiotelevisione italiana.
 It is the company's second television channel, and is known for broadcasting TG2 news bulletins, talk shows, reality television, drama series, sitcoms, cartoons and infotainment.
 In the 1980s it was known for its political affiliation to the Italian Socialist Party, it has shifted recently its focus towards the youth, including in its schedule reality shows, entertainment, TV series, news, knowledge and sports.

 The second television channel in Italy, it was launched on 4 November 1961, seven years after RAI's first channel was launched on 3 January 1954.
 The channel was initially referred to as "Secondo Programma".
 It received other names, such as "Rete 2" and "Rai Due" until it adopted its current name "Rai 2".
 It is a direct competitor to Mediaset's Italia 1.
 It is also a state-owned channel like Rai 1.